theresa-e/jobbuddy/README.md

 # JobBuddy
 ## Synopsis
-JobBuddy is a solo project built using MongoDB, Angular, Express.js, Node.js, Socket.io, and the Bulma.io framework.
-It will allow users to create accounts, post jobs to share, organize study groups, and communicate via a real-time chatroom.
-Users will also able to favorite positions they're interested in and add them to their dashboard.
+JobBuddy allows users to create accounts, share job postings, organize study groups, and communicate in a real-time chatroom.
+Users are also able to favorite positions they're interested in and view them to their dashboard.
+JobBuddy is a solo project.

+## Technologies Used
+JavaScript, Angular, Express.js, MongoDB, Node.js, Socket.IO, Bulma.io, HTML5.

 ## Features
 #### Login and registration with validations.